 Collagen is protein molecules made up of amino acids.
 It provides structural support to the extracellular space of connective tissues.
 Due to its rigidity and resistance to stretching, it is the perfect matrix for skin, tendons, bones, and ligaments.

 Collagen can be further divided into several groups depending on the type of structures they form.
-There are 28 various types of collagen that have been discovered, but by far, the most common are types I through IV, with type I comprising over 90% of collagen in the human body.
+There are 28 various types of collagen that have been discovered, but by far, the most common are types I through IV, with type I comprising over 90% of the collagen in the human body.

 Amino acids are the building blocks of proteins; therefore, it is no surprise that collagen is comprised of amino acids.
 The primary amino acid sequence of collagen is glycine-proline-X or glycine-X-hydroxyproline